-The proposed approach and questions will not deliver 'rounded' assessments of fire and rescue services because they also do not take into account
+The proposed approach and questions in the consultation will not deliver 'rounded' assessments of fire and rescue services because they also do not take into account:

-- The contribution of the governance arrangements and strategic decision-making functions that the service is dependent upon (including their internal scrutiny arrangements) - The adequacy of the short, medium and long-term resource available to the service and the financial strategy that they have to operate within. - The adequacy of the data and information that is available to the service to enable them to protect the public and manage service delivery at local and national levels.
+- The contribution of the governance arrangements and strategic decision-making functions that the service is dependent upon (including their internal scrutiny arrangements). - The adequacy of the short, medium and long-term resource available to the service and the financial strategy that they have to operate within. - The adequacy of the data and information that is available to the service to enable them to protect the public and manage service delivery at local and national levels.

-The Inspectorate should move more decisively to make the inspections more comprehensive and more robust.
-It should acknowledge the inadequacies above and provide a detailed timetable (we would suggest a three-year timetable) for addressing all of these inadequacies.
-Over the same period, the inspectorate should be developing the detailed questions by which these changes can be operationalised.
-These should be added to the proposed question set for 2020/21 as and when available.
+The Inspectorate should move more decisively to make the inspections more comprehensive and more robust, and acknowledge that it will continue to do so.
+It should acknowledge the inadequacies above and provide a detailed timetable (we would suggest a three-year timetable) for addressing these inadequacies.
+Over the same period, the inspectorate should be developing the detailed questions by which these changes can be operationalised which should be added to the question set for 2020/21 as and when available.

-The proposed arrangement could be further improved by developing and bringing together the disparate elements of a potential Use of Resources Assessment that are currently distributed across the three sections of the methodology.
-The most efficient and effective way to undertake corporate inspections would be to integrate them with the service inspections as has been done other inspection regimes.
-Whether this is done routinely or otherwise is a second issue.
+The proposed arrangement could be further improved by developing and bringing together the disparate elements of a potential Use of Resources Assessment.
+The use of resources are the subject of questions in 2.1 and we acknowledge and support the changes that are proposed for this section, but there are elements of a use of resources assessment that are currently distributed across the three sections of the methodology, most notably in section 3 'people'.

+The most efficient and effective way to undertake corporate inspections would be to integrate them with the service inspections as has been done in other inspection regimes.
+The consultation indicates that the Inspectorate has the capacity (and presumably a methodology to undertake a corporate inspection, but has not done so to date.
+Whether this is done routinely or otherwise is a second (although related) issue.
 We note that HMICFRS is "still developing an approach to corporate governance inspections and will be consult on this shortly".

-The programme of inspections should also include provision for the full range of types of inspection that are available to the Inspectorate including thematic inspections and joint inspections.
+We consider that a medium-term programme of inspections (annually or bi-annually reviewed and made subject to consultation) should be produced and that this should include provision for the full range of types of inspection that are available to the inspectorate including thematic inspections and joint inspections.